seaflow-uw/seaflow-web/content/research/_index.md

   caption: ''
   image: ocean.jpg
 ---
 Phytoplankton are the invisible engines of our oceans, driving the biological carbon pump that regulates Earth's climate.
-We use advanced technologies like the SeaFlow cytometer to collect high-resolution observations of phytoplankton populations across ocean basins, generating unprecedented spatial and temporal data.
-These observations drive innovative computational models, including matrix population models, to track phytoplankton activities and inform how environmental pressures, such as ocean warming, reshape marine ecosystems.
-We then work with climate scientists to integrate our findings into Earth system models and improve climate change predictions.
+We use technologies like the SeaFlow cytometer to collect high-resolution observations of phytoplankton populations across ocean basins, driving the development of computational and statistical models, including matrix population models, to understand phytoplankton dynamics across diverse spatial and temporal scales.

 <br>